-Life in the time of COVID-19 is different that anything we’ve ever experienced as a collective before.
+Life in the time of COVID-19 is different than anything we’ve ever experienced as a collective before.
 At the Department of Imaginary Affairs, we believe that the stories we tell ourselves about this moment will shape our individual and collective realities for years to come.
 We are creating a time capsule of letters, stories, and, and artifacts from this moment for our future selves, and we invite you to participate in co-creating it with us.

 If you would prefer to be guided through this invitation and exercise via an audio meditation/visualization, press play.
 Otherwise, feel free to read our written invitation in the transcript below.